TruncatedDinoSour/villager-bdays/README.md

 A simple Vue web app to display the villager whose birthday is today.

 ## Running
+- `npm install` installs the dependencies
-`npm run dev` starts a development server and opens it in your browser.
+- `npm run dev` starts a development server and opens it in your browser.

 ## Attribution
 The included JSON file is provided from https://github.com/alexislours/ACNHAPI.